How to transfer your mobile phone number from one network to another: a step-by-step guide to using a PAC Code.

 In the UK, it’s a straightforward process to transfer your phone number from one mobile network to another.
-It means you can change mobile network whilst keeping your current phone number, eliminating lots of hassle and ensuring you won’t miss incoming phone calls.
+This means you can change mobile networks whilst keeping your current phone number, ensuring you won’t miss any incoming messages or phone calls.

-In order to move your phone number from one network to another, you’ll need to use something called a PAC Code.
-It’s always free to transfer your phone number between mobile networks and the whole process should only take one working day.
+To move your phone number from one network to another, you’ll use something called a PAC Code (or Porting Authorisation Code).
+It’s always free to transfer your phone number between mobile networks and the process should only take one working day.

 Step-By-Step Instructions: Transferring Your Phone Number

 For a step-by-step guide on how to transfer your phone number, please select your current mobile network followed by the mobile network you’re planning to join: